-Getting a medico-legal practice up and running is straightforward – but keeping it going efficiently requires careful management.
+Getting a medico-legal practice up and running is straightforward – but keeping it running efficiently requires careful management.
 Some medical experts prefer to deal with the logistics and administration themselves, using tailored software and systems.
-Others appoint a secretary or practice manager, or outsource specific tasks to a practice management company.
+Others appoint a secretary or practice manager or outsource specific tasks to a practice management company.

 Circulating an engaging CV can be a great springboard for networking and marketing.
 Maintain a full, up-to-date CV for attaching to reports, and keep a pared-down version for sending to contacts or publishing on your webpage.

 Your CV should feature your name and job title in large and bold font so that they cannot be missed!
 Include the relevant contact details for medico-legal enquiries, and set out your current role and a short summary of what you do in clinical practice.
 This is essential so that solicitors can identify whether you have the expertise they seek.
 They will not be able to establish this from reading your job title or past appointments.

 Add past senior appointments to help solicitors spot obvious conflicts of interest with the case in hand.
 Professional qualifications, awards and memberships are important to mention, but save the narrative details for the long-form CV, where you should include a full list of your publications, presentations and research.

 Given that a short CV is intended to elicit instructions for medico-legal work, make sure you tailor it accordingly.
 Mention past or current medico-legal reporting experience and training.
 You should indicate if you’ve provided expert evidence to the Coroner or the Medical Practitioners Tribunal Service (MPTS), or been involved in the investigation of complaints and serious adverse incidents in your Trust or elsewhere within the profession.